Mranonymous7/s-g-u-m-a-r-a-n/README.md

 ## What is WhatsAsena?

-**WhatsAsena,** is a WhatsApp bot written by [MR ANONYMOUS](https://github.com/Mranonymous7).
+**WhatsAsena,** is a WhatsApp bot written by [MR ANONYMOUS]FOR tomcutz(https://github.com/Mranonymous7).
 Does not log into your account It is written on WhatsApp Web API.

-## Setup
+## Set up

 1. Click [SCAN](https://replit.com/@GAMING-WIindex.js) and scan QR through Whatsapp Linked Devices Option in Your whatsapp App.
 2. You will get a long text that n after 4th step (ASENA_SESSION).